-Anne-Carole has acted as counsel before international arbitral tribunals in a broad range of disputes involving share purchase agreements, oil and gas contracts, joint venture agreements, sales and distribution contracts, international construction contracts and investment disputes between states and foreign investors.
-In addition, she has served as arbitrator as well as secretary to arbitral tribunals in several ICC and ad hoc arbitrations.
-She has also represented parties before the Swiss Supreme Court in proceedings related to challenges of arbitral awards.
+Anne-Carole has acted as counsel before international arbitral tribunals in a broad range of disputes involving inter alia oil and gas contracts, joint venture agreements, share purchase agreements, sales and distribution contracts, international construction contracts as well as investment disputes between states and foreign investors.
+She has handled arbitrations under the rules of ICC, UNCITRAL, ICSID, SCAI and before the PCA, in English, French and Spanish.

 Anne-Carole Cremades is a member of several professional associations, including the Spanish Club of Arbitration (CEA), the Comité Français de l’Arbitrage (CFA), the Swiss Arbitration Association (ASA) and ICDR Young & International.
-She is president of the Swiss chapter of the Spanish Club of Arbitration (CEA).
-She has authored various publications on international arbitration issues and regularly speaks at arbitration conferences.
+She is former president of the Swiss chapter of the Spanish Club of Arbitration (CEA).
+Anne-Carole has authored various publications on international arbitration issues and regularly speaks at arbitration conferences.